44 Longstreet Road, Holmdel 07733

 Holmes-Hendrickson House - Nestled in a grove of trees, this historic museum is owned and operated by the Monmouth County Historical Association 732-462-1466.
 Built in 1754, it provides an excellent example of local Dutch building tradition and a glimpse into the county's colonial past.

 The site is maintained as a living historical farm with the purpose of interpreting the agricultural activities in Monmouth County's rural past.
 This interpretation includes the breeds of animals and crops raised at this site in the 1890's.
-For your safety, as well as the safety of the animals, we ask that you do not touch the animals.
+For your safety, as well as the safety of the animals, we ask that you do not touch or feed the animals.
 As a general precaution when leaving this site, you are encouraged to wash your hands with soap and water or alcohol-based hand sanitizer.

 Longstreet Farm’s mission is to promote an appreciation for Monmouth County farm life at the end of the 19th century, preserving historic structures and practices through interpretive programs and tours.
 Livestock are an important component of this mission.
 The farm’s livestock are raised and cared for just as they were in the past – to meet the labor, food, and material needs of the farm.
 Mules and horses help plow the fields and harvest crops; dairy cows, chickens and pigs provide food to eat; and sheep are raised for meat and wool.